dersteppenwolf/fgdb2postgis/README.rst

 Usage
 -----

+Generate the yml file and exit:

+  fgdb2postgis -yml --fgdb sample.gdb

 Create a yaml file mapping the file geodatabase's feature datasets, feature classes and tables to postgresql's schemas.
 It is required that the yaml file have the same name with the file geodatabase with the extension .yaml

 Example::